I used to be so scared of talking to new people, shit I was anxious in general. Meeting new people was the worst!

 S1.
 Prepare to get in a good mood

 So there is some meeting you need to go to.
 Making you anxious just thinking about it.
-Why not prepare emotionally.
-Instead of fretting about it in advance, get yourself in a good mood.
+Prepare emotionally.
+Instead of fretting about it in advance, actively get yourself in a good mood.

 Do what lifts you up.
-What boosts you full of feel good hormones.
-Work out, do some gaming, listen to awesome music or knit a sweater.
+What injects you full of feel-good hormones.
+Do some gaming, listen to awesome music or knit a sweater.
 Whatever works for you.
 Get pumped up with your natural drugs: dopamine and endorphin.